-This new UNODC Country Programme (CP), which was launched in March 2011, aims to support national efforts on drugs and crime by promoting United Nations standards and international best practices, as well as by facilitating bilateral, regional and international cooperation with the Islamic Republic of Iran.
-The CP has been developed taking into consideration lessons learned and good practices of previous project activities; UNODC global strategy; regional initiatives on drugs and crime; the volume of international financial support provided to previous UNODC programmes in the country; and the preliminary interest expressed by potential funding partners in future cooperation.
+This UNODC Country Programme (CP), which was launched in March 2011, aims to support national efforts on drugs and crime by promoting United Nations standards and international best practices, as well as by facilitating bilateral, regional and international cooperation with the Islamic Republic of Iran.
+The CP was developed taking into consideration lessons learned and good practices of previous project activities, the UNODC global strategy, regional initiatives on drugs and crime, the volume of international financial support provided to previous UNODC programmes in the country, and the preliminary interest expressed by potential funding partners in future cooperation.

-A primary purpose of the CP will be to outline a coherent programme of work focused on defined strategic outcomes.
-This focus will increase the relevance, efficiency and effectiveness of UNODC activities.
-Future work is to be structured around the following three sub-programmes:
+The primary purpose of the CP has been to outline a coherent programme of work focused on defined strategic outcomes and structured around the following three sub-programmes:

-In each of the three sub-programme areas, the UNODC Country Programme will assist the enhancement of national capacities on drugs and crime by building bridges, facilitating dialogue and exchange of knowledge at the bilateral, regional and international level (including through South-South cooperation) and by promoting the implementation of international conventions, standards and best practices.
+In each of the three sub-programme areas, the UNODC Country Programme is assisting the enhancement of national capacities on drugs and crime by building bridges, facilitating dialogue and exchange of knowledge at the bilateral, regional and international level (including through South-South cooperation) and by promoting the implementation of international conventions, standards and best practices.

 For a brief description of UNODC country programme for the Islamic Republic of Iran please click here.